koksukoo/cms-system-micro/README.md

 # A microservice CMS system

-This project is under a heavy development.
+This project is under heavy development.
 Project has just started, so there's possibly not much to see yet.

 ![architecture](./docs/cms_microservice_diagram.svg "Architecture")